Ceramides

 Ceramide hydrolysis and resynthesis

-In Arabidopsis, an alkaline ceramidase (AtACER) can hydrolyse phytosphingosine-containing ceramides, and a related enzyme from rice has a preference for d18:1Δ4-ceramide; the latter can function in reverse to increase the content of phytoceramides with C26- and C28 fatty acid constituents.
+In Arabidopsis, an alkaline ceramidase (AtACER) can hydrolyse phytosphingosine-containing ceramides, and a related enzyme from rice has a preference for d18:1Δ4-ceramide; the latter can operate in reverse to increase the content of phytoceramides with C26 and C28 fatty acid constituents.
 Several neutral ceramidases (AtNCERs) have been identified, but there does not appear to be an equivalent to the acid ceramidase in plants.
 Ceramidases are present in lower organisms such as Pseudomonas aeruginosa and slime moulds, where they are secreted proteins rather than integral membrane enzymes.
 A neutral ceramidase only is found in prokaryotes, including some pathogenic bacteria.

 3. Physical Properties

 Unsaturation in the sphingoid backbone augments intramolecular hydrogen bonding in the polar region, which permits a close packing of ceramide molecules and a tight intramolecular interaction in membranes.
-A further factor in this context is the length of the fatty acyl moiety, as shorter chain ceramides tend to produce a positive curvature in a lipid monolayer, while long-chain molecules have the opposite effect and possess a marked intrinsic negative curvature that facilitates formation of inverted hexagonal phases as well as increasing the order of the acyl chains in bilayers.
+A further factor in this context is the length of the fatty acyl moiety, as shorter chain ceramides tend to produce a positive curvature in a lipid monolayer, while long-chain molecules oppose this and possess a marked intrinsic negative curvature that facilitates formation of inverted hexagonal phases as well as increasing the order of the acyl chains in bilayers.
 By their interactions with ion channels, ceramides influence the permeability of membranes and render bilayers and cell membranes permeable to solutes that vary from small- up to protein-size molecules.

 4. Ceramides in Health and Disease